yaptide/docs/docs/scoring.md

 To score the fluence, we need to change the scoring quantity to `Fluence` and add a meaningful name.
 We select default quantity in `YZSlab` item, define proper name and quantity type:

-Note that we can type some letters to get list of available quantities filtered by the typed letters.

 ![Defining Fluence quantity](assets/scoring/quantity_fluence.png)

+> [!NOTE]
+> Quantity type supports typing letters to filter the list of available quantities.

 Such quantity won't be very useful, as it will show the fluence of all particles, including neutrons and other charged particles.
 To limit the scoring to protons only, we need to add a filter.